 Doing Business in Optical’s Local Markets

-This month we also introduce regular dba contributor, Jay Binkowitz, optometric business consultant and president/CEO of GPN, exclusive provider of business software solution The EDGE.
+Regular dba contributor, Jay Binkowitz, optometric business consultant and president/CEO of GPN, exclusive provider of business software solution The EDGE, details how to increase practice revenue by lens bundling in conjunction with vision care plans.

 To reach customer service, please call (800) 825-4696.